gilgoldzweig/Gencycler/README.md

 # Gencycler
 [![](https://jitpack.io/v/GilGoldzweig/Gencycler.svg)](https://jitpack.io/#GilGoldzweig/Gencycler)
-### Gencycler is a compile time processor so no runtime performance impact,
+### Gencycler is a compile-time processor so no runtime performance impact,
-Gencycler will generated a readable multi view type RecyclerView Adapter with a thread-safe accessing mechanism.
+Gencycler will generate a readable multi-view type RecyclerView Adapter with a thread-safe accessing mechanism.

 Gencycler eliminates The need to write all of the boilerplate code needed for writing an adapter and leaves you with only the bare minimum needed to write your business logic.

-By iterating over the xml files and parsing the views it removes all of the need to write findViewById
+By iterating over the XML files and parsing the views it removes all of the need to write findViewById

 ### Install